computational-genomics-lab/galEupy/README.md

 ```commandline
 galEupy -v d -db <db_configuration_file> -org <organism_configuration_file> -remove_org
 ```
 Here, it finds the organism details for the organism configuration file and then deletes the records related it.
+The shared resources however are left intact.
+This includes the taxon table, go_term table, genetic_code table and COG_CATEGORIES table

 ### Remove entire GAL related databases
 Usage